 Focus on Gone

 It’s easier to be aware of the moment when a sensory event starts than to be aware of the moment when it vanishes.
-According to Shinzen, this creates an unbalanced view of the nature of sensory experience.
+This asymmetry may create an unbalanced view of the nature of sensory experience.

-We can successfully address the with the “Gone” techniques (see gone, hear gone, feel gone, all gone, see hear feel).
+We can successfully address this concern with the “Gone” techniques (see gone, hear gone, feel gone, all gone, see hear feel).
 The basic instructions are: